 P-type ATPases, such as ATP11B, are phosphorylated in their intermediate state and drive uphill transport of ions across membranes.
 Several subfamilies of P-type ATPases have been identified.
 One subfamily transports heavy metal ions, such as Cu(2+) or Cd(2+).
 Another subfamily transports non-heavy metal ions, such as H(+), Na(+), K(+), or Ca(+).
 A third subfamily transports amphipaths, such as phosphatidylserine.[supplied by OMIM, Feb 2005]

 GeneCards Summary for ATP11B Gene

 ATP11B (ATPase, Class VI, Type 11B) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and phospholipid-translocating ATPase activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP8B4.